Politics of New England: New England Autonomy

 The New England Autonomy Movement (NEAM) is a political advocacy organization founded in 2024.
 Key platform issues include economic independence, reproductive rights, environmentalism, and advocacy for electoral reform, including multi-party democracy and ranked voting.
 The NEAM is a distinct organization, but shares significant membership with the NEIC.
 They believe in increasing state's autonomy, self-sufficiency, and infrastructure in anticipation of future attempts to achieve regional independence.

 The People's Initiative of New England

 The People's Initiative of New England (PINE) is a subgroup of the Nationalist Social Club-131 founded in July 2023.
 Although they cite more issues on their publications, they mainly focus on issues such as; the nuclear family, the fentanyl crisis, housing, ongoing immigration, and a depleting regional identity.
 Multiple sources have noted they engage in racism, antisemitism, homophobia, and transphobia within their rhetoric, including the Southern Poverty Law Center and the Anti-Defamation League.
-They often do flag waving rallies to spread awareness for their issues and to help preserve regional identity, as well as attending local meetings of elected officials.
 In February 2024, the group demonstrated in front of Governor Maura Healey's residence in response to civil charges filed by the Massachusetts Attorney General regarding the group's efforts to "disrupt public peace and safety".